2022 HAWAI’I ANNUAL CODE CHALLENGE WINNERS ARE….Posted on Nov 17, 2022 in Featured, Main, News Releases, Slider

 The HACC has been nationally recognized with the State IT Innovation of the Year award by StateScoop, the leading government IT media company in the nation’s capital.

-Sponsors of the event included: Adobe, AT&T, AWS, Google Cloud, Hawaii Data Collaborative, eWorld Enterprise Solutions, Inc., Microsoft, NIC-Hawaii, Revacomm, Salesforce – Carahsoft, Transform Hawai‘i Government, and Unisys.
-Supporters include: DOE Computer Science Team, Hawaii Technology Development Corporation, IMAG Foundation, PCATT, RendezView, TRUE, and UH-Manoa Information and Computer Sciences Dept.
+Sponsors of the event included: Supporters included: AT&T, eWorld Enterprise Solutions, Inc., Google Cloud, Hawaii Data Collaborative, Hawaii USA, Microsoft, NIC Hawaii, Salesforce, Transform Hawaii Government and Verizon.
+Supporters included: DOE Computer Science Team, Hawaii Pacific University, Hawaii Technology Development Corporation, IMAG Foundation, PCATT, UH-Manoa Information and Computer Sciences Dept., and Unisys.

 The HACC is a State of Hawaiʻi event, coordinated by the Office of Enterprise Technology Services.